Annual Report 2023

 People and Organisation

-At Rikolto, we are proud to interconnect more than 200 people and 21 different nationalities worldwide.
+At Rikolto, innovation is driven by over 200 people worldwide of 20 different nationalities.
 50% of our staff works in Africa.

 Farmers reached per country

-There is a pretty good global balance between men and women (55%-45%), although this is mainly due to a prevalence of female staff in Southeast Asia and Europe.
-Also for women in leadership we aim to have a 50/50 distribution soon.
+There is a pretty good global balance between men and women (60%-40%), although this is mainly due to a prevalence of female staff in Southeast Asia and Europe.
+Most of our female colleagues are engaged in operational roles.
+Globally, we see that only one third of programme-related jobs are held by women.
+Also for women in leadership we aim to have a 50/50 distribution.

 We have a mix of younger and more experienced staff with 3 out of 10 colleagues under age 35.